-The Office also kicked off business process reengineering (BPR) and organizational change management (OCM).
-These efforts will streamline and improve workflows and help build and maintain a workforce that is efficient, adaptable, and inclusive.
-This work complements IT modernization, helping make workstreams more efficient and productive.
+The Office also kicked off business process reengineering (BPR) and organizational change management (OCM) activities.
+These efforts will streamline and improve Office workflows and help build and maintain a workforce that is efficient, adaptable, and inclusive.
+This work complements IT modernization, making workstreams more efficient and productive.

-Since the Office's last budget testimony, the Office engaged in a number of outreach activities to provide accurate and unbiased information on copyright law.
-The Office developed a comprehensive communications strategy and conducted significant outreach, including to educate the public about implementing the landmark Music Modernization Act (MMA).
-In fiscal 2019, the Office also answered over 100,000 public inquiries regarding copyright, helping people understand copyright and the Office's services.
+Since the Office's budget testimony last year, the Office has engaged in a number of outreach activities to provide accurate and unbiased information on copyright law.
+The Office developed a comprehensive communications strategy and conducted significant outreach, including to educate the public and stakeholders about implementing the landmark Music Modernization Act (MMA).2 In fiscal 2019, the Office also answered over 100,000 public inquiries regarding copyright, helping people understand copyright and the Office's services.